Baby Is Fake Coughing – What to Do?

-Reasons Behind Baby’s Fake Coughing
+Reasons Behind A Baby’s Fake Coughing

-1. Baby Coughing for Attention
+1. For Attention

 Most of the time, a baby pretends to cough only to get your attention.
 Babies are extremely smart.
 Your little munchkin must have figured out that when he or she coughs, you’re all ears, running to check on the baby.
 Once the baby has established that coughing gains your attention, there’s no stopping him.

-2. Baby Coughing for Fun
+2. For Fun

 Babies are playful.
 In fact, the first few years of a baby’s life is pretty much all play.
 Sometimes, babies cough just for fun.
 This shouldn’t be a surprise, because all that they do is a fun activity for them.

-3. Blame it on the Salivary Glands
+3. Due to the Salivary Glands

 We all know just how much babies drool.
 This is because their salivary glands get active once they hit two months.
 Babies don’t really know what to do with all that saliva.
 Should they spit it?
 Should they swallow it?
 They have no clue.
-So they do the next best thing – they play with it.
+So, they do the next best thing – they play with it.
 With the act of playing comes coughing.

-How to Differentiate a Real Cough from a Fake Cough in Babies?
+How to Differentiate a Real Cough from a Fake Cough in Babies

 Now you know that babies, in fact, do fake a cough.
 But what if your little one is not a boy crying wolf but is really in distress?
 Here’s how you find out if your infant coughing and gagging is for real and not just a playful tactic to communicate.